20 Instant Pot Hacks Every Cook Should Know

 So whether you just pulled yours out of the box or have been a loyal fan for years, the following wisdom from Instant Pot experts should shed some light on all the ways you can use this gadget to easily create healthy meals at home.

-To help us hack the pot, we consulted multicooker expert, Dan Zuccarello, an executive editor of Multicooker Perfection: a new book from the editors of America’s Test Kitchen.
-Check out these savvy tips below, and if you want healthy recipes, supermarket shopping guides, and essential nutrition tips at your fingertips, subscribe to the new Eat This, Not That! magazine now!
-For a limited time, you can save 50 percent off the cover price—click here!
+To help us hack the pot, we consulted multicooker expert, Dan Zuccarello, an executive editor of Multicooker Perfection: a book from the editors of America’s Test Kitchen.
+Check out these savvy tips below!

-Instant Pots generally have both a low and high pressure setting you can choose from, but the exact amounts and temperatures vary depending on the model you own.
+Instant Pots generally have both a low and high-pressure setting you can choose from, but the exact amounts and temperatures vary depending on the model you own.
 High pressure is used most often when cooking things quickly (like your favorite 15-minute chili), but according to Zuccarello, “low pressure produces slightly better results when cooking foods that need a gentler hand.”
-Desserts almost always require the lower setting to come out restaurant-worthy, and they make the perfect cheat meal.
+Desserts almost always require the lower setting to come out restaurant-worthy, too.

 There’s a water line on the inside for a reason.
 Liquid is required for almost every Instant Pot recipe, and it’s important to follow directions for your own safety, says Zuccarello.
 Every food is different and requires a specific amount of water.
 Foaming or expanding foods need less than most recipes.
-It may be easy to overlook the mark, but exact amounts are key if you want your food to live up to your in-laws’ expectations.
+It may be easy to overlook the mark, but exact amounts are key if you want your food to be at its best.

 We won’t lie.
 It’s slightly annoying that you can’t check the progress of food until it comes out of the pot.
 Recipes tend to err on the underdone side as opposed to overdone, says Zuccarello in Multicooker Perfection.
 If your food comes out needing a little more lovin’, finish the job by putting it back in the pot and turning it to the highest sauté or browning mode.
 Add liquids as needed to keep food moist.